Postgraduate MSc/PgDip/PgCert

 In a nutshell

 This course will equip you with valuable professional insight into topics including approaches to identifying common mental health disorders, causes of addiction, and how Cognitive Behavioural Therapy (CBT) and other evidence-based psychotherapies can be used to help address stress, anxiety, depression, chronic health conditions, and other related disorders.
-You will gain a greater appreciation for the application of psychology and how to gather evidence and conduct research, valuable skills for senior professional roles or those intending to progress to further postgraduate doctoral study.
+You will gain a greater appreciation for the application of psychology and how to gather evidence and conduct research, valuable skills for senior professional roles or those intending to progress to further postgraduate doctoral study, including clinical psychology doctorate training and PhD.

 You'll find the course particularly relevant if you are working, or intend to work, in the NHS or healthcare independent sector, including addiction clinics, and want to develop your knowledge and understanding of psychological therapy beyond the basic level offered in some professional qualification courses.